IxBahy/Frontend-notes/JavaScript/scope & closure.md

 bar(); // will print "10"
 ```

-hmmm why did it use the global 'a' while the nearest outer environment was the bar function environment? this is because first at creation time it it captured the global 'a = 10'
+Hmm why did it use the global 'a' while the nearest outer environment was the bar function environment?
+This is because first at creation time it captured the global 'a = 10'

 ![Example](./assets/env_ex1.webp)